-Neighbors for a Livable St. Paul is in favor of incremental, market-based development.
-This development will be in keeping with local needs and will benefit the neighborhood, residents, workers, and visitors, as well as the broader Twin Cities metro, now and in the distant future.
+Neighbors for a Livable St. Paul is a registered political committee which represents those in our neighborhood who are in favor of incremental, market-based development.
+Such development will be in keeping with local needs and will benefit the neighborhood, residents, workers, and visitors, as well as the broader Twin Cities metro, now and in the distant future.

 Neighbors and visitors value the active, neighbor friendly atmosphere and community feel of our community.
 We stand between two cities but what is developed must be a harmonious extension of our current neighborhood.